 No doubt, Philips has revolutionized the world of bright LEDs.
 The latest bulb, Hue White, and Color Ambiance prove why the company has been a major competitor in this space from the very beginning.
 The design of the latest Philips Hue White Starter Kit has just changed slightly.
-Though they are still shaped like a rounded off twister, now they come up with a white base instead of a silver one.
+Though they are still shaped like rounded-off twisters, now they come up with a white base instead of a silver one.
 Overall, the bulbs remain quite modest in comparison to the competition.
 They are designed to work successfully in connection to your Wi-Fi router through an Ethernet cable.

 The Philips Hue White and Color Ambiance A19 Starter kit is not small and more streamlined in contrast to prior models at $60.
-It is included along with three bulbs in a $200 kit reviewed here.
-It has become a standard in its way and now compatible with methods and GE bulbs.
+It is included along with three bulbs in a $176 kit reviewed here.
+It has become a standard in its way and is now compatible with methods and GE bulbs.
 These Hue lights efficiently work with Amazon’s Alexa voice assistant, Apple’s HomeKit platform, and several other smart-home products.
 Have a look to know more about the finer features and reliable performance of the Philips Hue White and Color Ambiance A19 Starter kit.

 Let’s get rolling……